bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 If forfeiting to a Sangha: 'āyasmato' → 'saṅghassa'

 If forfeiting to a group of bhikkhus:\
-'āyasmato' → 'āyasmantānaṃ'
+'āyasmato' → 'āyasmantānaṁ'

 ### Nissaggiya Pācittiya 21 (‘extra bowl’)<a id="np-21"></a>

-‘Ayaṃ me bhante patto dasāhātikkanto nissaggiyo.
-Imāhaṃ āyasmato nissajjāmi.’
+‘Ayaṁ me bhante patto dasāhātikkanto nissaggiyo.
+Imāhaṁ āyasmato nissajjāmi.’

 '*This bowl, ven. sir, which has passed beyond the ten-day (limit), is to be forfeited by me: I forfeit it to you.*'

 For returning the bowl:

-'Imaṃ pattaṃ āyasmato dammi.'\
+'Imaṁ pattaṁ āyasmato dammi.'\
 '*I give this bowl to you.*'

 *Vin.III.243-244*

 ### Nissaggiya Pācittiya 22 (‘new bowl’)<a id="np-22"></a>

-‘Ayaṃ me bhante patto ūnapañca-bandhanena pattena cetāpito nissaggiyo.
-Imāhaṃ saṅghassa nissajjāmi.’
+‘Ayaṁ me bhante patto ūnapañca-bandhanena pattena cetāpito nissaggiyo.
+Imāhaṁ saṅghassa nissajjāmi.’

 '*This bowl, ven. sirs, which has been exchanged for a bowl that has less than